kgdunn/pid-book/preface/index.rst

 	*	**to commercialize** - you *are allowed* to create commercial applications based on this work
 	*	**attribution** - but you must attribute the work as follows:

-		*	*Using selected portions*: "Portions of this work are the copyright of ConnectMV"
+		*	*Using selected portions*: "Portions of this work are the copyright of Kevin Dunn"
-		*	*or if used in its entirety*: "This work is the copyright of ConnectMV"
+		*	*or if used in its entirety*: "This work is the copyright of Kevin Dunn"

 	You don't have to, but it would be nice if you tell us you are using these notes.
 That way we can let you know of any errors.

 		*	Please tell us if you find errors in these notes, or have suggestions for improvements
 		*	Please email to ask permission if you would like changes to the above terms and conditions.

-	.. centered:: improve@connectmv.com
+	.. centered:: kevin.dunn@mcmaster.ca

 	Thanks, Kevin.